vinodkd/halo/journal.md

 **Sat Apr 11 20:06:40 2015** : Next steps:

 - <s>correct readme to reflect currently doable things.</s>
-- fix ssi.js to work only when base attributes are provided with the current strings.
+- <s>fix ssi.js to work only when base attributes are provided with the current strings.</s>
-- change syntax to include \`-quoted strings; change parser logic to convert these into normal base attrs.
+- <s>change syntax to include \`-quoted strings; change parser logic to convert these into normal base attrs.</s>
-- create an ssi2.js that uses this new format
+- <s>create an ssi2.js that uses this new format</s>
 - create hin and hout contexts and switch all logging to that
 - add the reference syntax into the parser